jakefoster954/FosdemExperimentation/README.md

 # FosdemExperimentation
-A chance to test out some of the tools presented at Fosdem 2024
+A chance to test out some tools presented at FOSDEM 2024

 ## Act
 Act can be used to test GitHub Actions locally, removing the need to commit and push code every time you want to